 Air Quality Control Commission

-- Next Executive Committee meeting is scheduled: Tuesday, August 20, 2019 to begin at 8:30 a.m. in the Snow conference room.
+- Next Executive Committee meeting is scheduled: Friday, December 20, 2019 to begin at 9:00 a.m. in the Sabin conference room.

 - If you are interested in reviewing the hearing documents for the Colorado Low Emission Automobile Regulation (CLEAR) or Regulation Number 20 you may find them at:

 The Colorado Air Quality Control Commission meets the third Thursday (and Friday, if necessary) of the month.
 The meetings are held at the Colorado Department of Public Health and Environment located at 4300 Cherry Creek Drive South in Denver, Colorado unless otherwise noted in the commission's meeting agenda.
 If you wish to receive the monthly agenda or hearing notices as they are published, you may request to be added to the commission's distribution list by sending us your contact information at email@example.com and include in the subject line: Email Distribution List.

 Provides a calendar of meetings including rulemaking and non-rulemaking hearings, public hearings, briefings and tours.
 All information listed within the calendar is tentative and subject to change.

 About the commission

 About the commission, commissioner profiles, contact the commission office, and air quality groups and agencies.

 Air quality control statutes and regulations, federal Clean Air Act